Say and Play Family

 • Pick Up Sticks

-• Theraputty – Choose a texture that will slightly challenge your child and then increase the resistance with a firmer texture.
-Hide pennies inside and encourage your child to find them.
+• Theraputty – Choose a texture that will slightly challenge your child and increase the resistance with a firmer texture.
+Hide pennies inside and encourage your child to find them, and then place them into a bank.

-Please remember, these activities are only helpful for fine motor skills if they are completed using an appropriate grasp as mentioned above.
-If you find the exercises are difficult for your child, a consultation with an occupational therapist may be appropriate.
+As mentioned, these activities are only helpful for fine motor skills if they are completed using an appropriate grasp.
+If you find the exercises difficult for your child, a consultation with an occupational therapist may be appropriate.

 Articulation, Fine Motor, Occupational Therapy, Speech Therapy